softcover/softcover_book/chapters/getting_started.md

 ![Viewing the HTML file for the first chapter.\label{fig:chrome_html}](images/figures/chrome_html.png)

-While inspecting HTML files is sometimes useful for debugging purposes, the best way to develop Softcover books is using the local Softcover server, which detects when the source files have changed and automatically refreshes the browser.[^multiple_browsers] Let's open up a new terminal tab (Figure~\ref{fig:softcover_server}), navigate to the book directory, and fire up `softcover server`:[^sc_s]
+Although inspecting HTML files is sometimes useful for debugging purposes, the best way to develop Softcover books is to use the local Softcover server, which detects when the source files have changed and automatically refreshes the browser.[^multiple_browsers] Let's open up a new terminal tab (Figure~\ref{fig:softcover_server}), navigate to the book directory, and fire up `softcover server`:[^sc_s]

 ```console